traction-project/CoCreationStage/README.md

     sh install.sh
     ```

-    (Optional) If you want to remove this images later, you can execute:
+    (Optional) If you want to remove these images later, you can execute:

     ```bash
     cd backend